wangben88/interventional-robustness/combine_cnf/README.md

 # combine_cnf

 ## Description
-Combines the CNF representations of the Bayesian network and Decision function into a single CNF.
+Combines the CNF representations of the Bayesian network (and, optionally, decision function) into a single CNF.
+Optimizes the combined CNF for compilation performance, subject to constraints.
 Outputs both the combined CNF and LMAP (literal map) files, ready to be compiled to an arithmetic circuit using C2D

 ## Installation